-E. C. DeWitt & Co. is first listed in the 1890 Chicago directory, classified as a patent medicine business and located at 253 Kinzie.
+E. C. DeWitt & Co. was first listed in the 1890 Chicago directory, classified as a patent medicine business and located at 253 Kinzie.
 Prior to that DeWitt was partnered with Charles W Beggs in the business of Beggs and DeWitt.
 They were classified as either medicines or pharmacists, and listed in the Chicago directories between 1887 and 1889 at 197 Michigan.
-In 1890, Beggs remained at the Michigan Avenue location, starting the Beggs Manufacturing Co., also a patent medicine business.
+In 1890, Beggs remained at the Michigan Avenue location and started the Beggs Manufacturing Co., also a patent medicine business.

 By 1904 the company had opened up a New York City location as well and in 1912, the business incorporated in New York.
 The December 1912 issue of the Pharmaceutical Era reported:

 The E.C.
 DeWitt & Co., Inc., of New York was recently incorporated with a capital of $2,000,000. to deal in drugs and pharmaceutical supplies.
 The directors are Elden C. DeWitt, Cora E. DeWitt and Christopher E. Millar of New York.